D for Dopidi: Soundtrack

 The film's soundtrack was composed by Mahesh Shankar and the duo Sachin–Jigar, marking their Telugu debut.
 The soundtrack album was released by Aditya Music.
-The song "Meher Meher" was later reused by Sachin–Jigar for the Hindi movie Happy Ending as "Jaise Mera Tu" crooned by Arijit Singh and Priya Saraiya which then became a chartbuster.
+The songs "Meher Meher" and "Rowdy Fellows" were reused by Sachin–Jigar the following year for the Hindi films Happy Ending and Entertainment respectively as "Jaise Mera Tu", crooned by Arijit Singh and Priya Saraiya, and "Teri Mahima Aprampaar", sung by Udit Narayan and Anushka Manchanda, the singer of the original version; both adaptations were popular with audiences, "Jaise Mera Tu" particularly becoming a chartbuster.

 Reception

 Reports say the film was made on a budget of ₹20 million & the publicity budget was ₹ 5 million.
 It was heard that the film's Satellite rights were sold for ₹17.5 millionby Gemini TV.

 Given these statistics, it appears that the film has run into profits right from the day of its release.

 The curious case of "D For Dopidi" baffled many.
 The majority of the audience and a few top critics loved the film and appreciated the different style and humour presented in the film.
 Jeevi of idlebrain.com reviewed "If you like the crime comedy angle in films like Money, Kshana Kshanam and Anaganaga Oka Roju, you are going to love 'D for Dopidi'.
 You may watch it!" by giving a rating of 3.25 on a scale of 5.
 In contrast, many of the reviewers were not impressed.
 This film showed the divide between the audience and critics as to how some welcome the change in Telugu cinema and the rest resist.